microsoft/api-guidelines/graph/patterns/dictionary.md

 Open questions:

 - Can/should PUT be supported on the dictionary property and/or the entry value?
-- What does OData say about being able to POST to a structured property?
-Will OData Web API allow that?
 - Must an implementer support PATCH at both the dictionary level and the entry level?
+- Should we also allow DELETE to a property to be equivalent to setting to null?
+- Why do we not allow mixed primitives or mixed primitive/complex typed values? what about collections?

 For more information, see the [OData reference](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#dictionary).